jesshohohoho/learnyloopy/UserGuide.md

 ![Figure 6](UserGuide_Fig/Fig6A.png)

-If your material is uploaded successfully, it will be displayed in the *pick the subject* section.
+If your material is uploaded successfully, it will be displayed in the *pick a subject* section.

 ![Figure 7](UserGuide_Fig/Fig7A.png)